LGBTQ Nondiscrimination in Texas:

 Municipalities with Non-Discrimination Protections

-The following municipalities protect people from discrimination on the basis of their sexual orientation:
+The following municipalities protect people from discrimination in housing only on the basis of their sexual orientation:

 The following municipalities protect people from discrimination on the basis of their sexual orientation and gender identity: